Message Encryption (JWE) 3 min read

 const encKey = await importJWK(encKeyJwk, 'RSA-OAEP-256')

-const jwe = await new CompactEncrypt(new TextEncoder().encode(signedJWT))
+const plaintext = new TextEncoder().encode(JSON.stringify(pii))

 .setProtectedHeader({